aharonium/open-content-license-generator-plugin/README.txt

 * Initial fork of Open Content License Generator from Creative Commons Generator
 * Added a Public Domain dedication option
 * Added a Fair Use declaration option
-* Removed all licenses that are not compatible with Open Content licenses (e.g., Creative Commons NC and ND licenses).
+* Removed all licenses that are not compatible with Open Content licenses (e.g., CC's NC & ND options).
 * Replaced old Creative Commons images with plain license iconography.
 * Switching from GPL3 to LGPL3